svigre/configure-ad/README.md

 ![image 20](https://github.com/user-attachments/assets/323682e5-b769-4cf5-9906-6f4b9fe5b242)

 Next, we will add Kate as a Domain Admin.
 To do this right-click on Kates account --> properties --> member off --> click "add".
-Now a new promp will appear.
-Here you can write in "domain admins"--> check name (it will find a domain admin build in group)--> ok.
+Now a new prompt will appear.
+Then write "domain admins"--> check name (it will find a domain admin build in group)--> ok.
 Apply the changes.
 Now, we will log out of DC-1 and reconnect using RDP with the credentials "mydomain.com\kate_admin" and the assigned password.
 We will use this account for all future logins to DC-1.

 ---